I improved my skills and drumming knowledge by spending a few months on Drumeo Edge.

 - It’s intuitive and easy to use

 It has a good structure with plenty of filters, so you can use it to find the videos from the teacher you like, for the level you’re on, or sort them by focus.

 It was easy for me to get used to using this platform and to find what I needed.

 Drumeo Edge Coaches

-Their biggest advantage – is “superstar coaches.”
+Their most significant advantage – is “superstar coaches.”
 Other drum platforms don’t have this class of drummers among their coaches, or they don’t have so many of them.

-Remember that 1 on 1 lessons with these guys can cost up to $300.
-So, “getting” them for $20 a month is Drumeo Edge’s biggest advantage.
+Remember that 1 on 1 lesson with these guys can cost up to $300.
+So, “getting” them for $20 a month is Drumeo Edge’s most significant advantage.

 More famous Drumeo Edge coaches:

 - Aarons Spears

 - Larnell Lewis